DISCOVER THE MAGNIFICENT BEAUTY OF THIS VIBRANT, ECOLOGICAL PARADISE

 DAY 8 / PANAMA CITY, PANAMA

 After a week of exploring the remote tropical coastline and far- flung islands, we trade our flip-flops for walking shoes today as we venture into the cityscape of Panama City.
 Steeped in rich Spanish history, its cobblestoned historic centre, Casco Viejo, is framed by colonial era landmarks such as the Presidential Palace and Metropolitan Cathedral.
 Be sure to enjoy an espresso or mojito in one of the many cafés shaded by bougainvillea in Panama’s old quarter.
 For those in search of a cultural experience, the numerous museums, including the Museum of Biodiversity, designed by Frank Gehry, is an experience every architectural fan should check off their bucket list.
 If you are looking for a quintessential Panamanian Hat or a mola made by the Guna Indians in the San Blas Islands, then the markets are a must see.
 Head to the fish market for a tasty snack or the National Handicraft Market if pottery, molas and jewelry handcrafted by the pre-Spanish indigenous people of Panama is more your style.
+For anyone looking for a more wildlife focused morning an excursion will be offered to the Soberania National Park/Pipeline Road reserve - one of Panama’s best known nature walks.

 DAY 9 / PANAMA CANAL, PANAMA